Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Changelog ==
+= 7.1.0 =
+* May 14th, 2024
+* Improvement: Updated Google Site Kit integration
+* Improvement: Detection of pages with shortcode query improved for sites with a lot of pages
+* Fix: get_required_pages not existing for documents rest_api endpoint, causing a fatal error
+* Fix: Data is shared with this service not saving in cookies overview

 = 7.0.5 =
 * April 29th, 2024
 * Fix: compatibility with Meta Slider plugin